-Specifies one of the following: restore, verify, duplication, import
+Specifies one of the following: restore, verify, duplication, import install path\netbackup\bin\goodies\session notify.cmd to install path\netbackup\bin

-The session notify.cmd script (on Windows) and the session notify script (on UNIX) run on the master server.
+The session notify.cmd script (on Windows) and the session notify script (on UNIX) run on the primary server.
 It's called at the end of a backup session if at least one scheduled backup succeeded.
 NetBackup passes no parameters to this script.
 Scheduling is suspended until this script completes, so no other backups can start until that time.